John Calvin believed in Amillennialism as do the Roman Catholic Church

 That is how Salvation and Redemption and Blessedness and Happiness and Everlasting Life are spelled in Christian Idiom.
 Most precious inheritance of the Reformation!

-5. Gerhard Ebersöhn says:
+5. blank Gerhard Ebersöhn says:

 ‘TULIP’ for: